globocom/secDevLabs/owasp-top10-2017-apps/a7/gossip-world/README.md

    <img src="images/attack-7.png" align="center"/>

-When a victim access the post, the browser will interpret the text between the script tag as a code and will execute it secretly.
+When a victim accesses the post, the browser will interpret the text between the script tag as code and will execute it secretly.
 The following image shows the victim typing letters into the page that has been "infected" by the malicious JS:

 <img src="images/attack-8.png" align="center"/>